GeoJSON Alignment

 |---|---|---|

-locationType |
+location_type |

 N/A | A Location Protocol field that specifies the format of the location data.
-For GeoJSON, this would be set to geojson. |
+For a GeoJSON Point Object, this would be set to geojson-point. |

 location |